EU unlikely to agree next week to prolong Russia sanctions

 EU governments did agree on Friday to prolong sanctions on a list of Ukrainian and Russian individuals and companies accused of undermining Ukraine's sovereignty, territorial integrity and independence.

-The asset freezes and travel bans on 150 people and 37 organisations were extended for a further six months, until Sept.
+The asset freezes and travel bans on 150 people and 37 organizations were extended for a further six months, until Sept.
 15. Details will be published in the EU's Official Journal on Saturday.

 The decision was a formality after EU foreign ministers agreed in January to extend the sanctions.